Top

 Here are some prime conditions to start SIP investing:

 • Unavailability Of A Large Lumpsum: SIP is the easiest route if you have little capital but want to start investing.
-SIP allows you to begin with minimal capital (INR 500) and invest small amounts periodically.
+SIP allows you to begin with minimal capital (INR 500) and invest small amounts periodically1.

 • First-Time Investor: SIP is ideal for new investors unfamiliar with market timing and valuations.
 It prevents investing a large lump sum at the wrong time in one go.